Rejection

 Genesis 4:6-7

-And the Lord said to Cain, “Why are you angry?
-And why has your countenance fallen?
-If you do well, will you not be accepted?
-And if you do not do well, sin lies at the door.
-Its desire is for you, but you should rule over it.”
+Then the Lord said to Cain, “Why are you angry?
+And why has your face fallen?
+If you do what is right, won’t you be accepted?
+But if you don’t do what’s right, sin is crouching at the door.
+It desires you, but you must rule over it.”

 Climax